This article is part of The Ascender, the Highrise platform for articles and resources.

 [Your Name]

-Before writing a salary negotiation email and to improve your case and chances for success, you need to know how much you deserve to earn based on specific details such as skill level, experience, and market value.
+Before writing a salary negotiation email and to make the better your case is, you need to know how much you deserve to earn based on specific details such as skill level, experience, and market value.
 Online research and networking are ways to gauge your worth before drafting salary negotiation emails.

 1. Online Research